 The starting price for fully-furnished properties is approximately AUS\$250p/w for one bedroom, only if shared.

 Also remember, once you have signed an agreement, you must follow the rules and regulations.
-If you need any assistance, you can come to level 2M or call 03 8600 6700.
+MIT staff can assist you with this process.

 THINGS TO KEEP IN MIND WHEN RENTING

 SECURITY DEPOSITS/BOND